invisilico/Tutorial-Notebooks/Android-Takeout-HowTo.md

 ![6](https://user-images.githubusercontent.com/68754864/96494598-3202b580-1264-11eb-8605-0c415020ab06.png)

 Once you click "create export" you will see a new banner like this, telling you it is under way.
-The process only took 2 minutes for me. **However** you may receive a notification on your phone and an e-mail from google, asking you to confirm it was you that requested an export.
-You nay not recieve a download link till you open that e-mail/notification and click "yes".
+The process only took 2 minutes for me.

+**However** you may receive a notification on your phone and an e-mail from google, asking you to confirm it was you that requested an export.
+You may not recieve a download link till you open that e-mail/notification and click "yes".

 So check your e-mail!

 ![7](https://user-images.githubusercontent.com/68754864/96494600-329b4c00-1264-11eb-8fc3-c50fc6694cd1.png)